opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 * Ability to schedule/trigger reports periodically (a cron based schedule) or at a given frequency continuously or within certain time range.
 * Ability on instantly create downloadable reports or deliver scheduled reports via external channels.
 * Ability to enable/disable report generation
-* Ability to generate download logs as part of fine-grained audit lgos.
+* Ability to generate download logs as part of fine-grained audit logs.

 ### Non-functional